 Haggis – Trips Get

-Haggis, Neeps and Tatties is a world-famous British (read Scottish) dish.
+Haggis, Neeps and Tatties are a world-famous British (read Scottish) dish.

 Most people have a love-hate relationship with it.